anthay/loon/README.md

     unescaped_control_character_in_string,
     // There is a character between U+0000 and U+001F inclusive or U+007F in the string token.
     // These are not allowed.
-To include shuch a character use either the UTF-16 escape (\uXXXX)
+To include such a character use either the UTF-16 escape (\uXXXX)
     // or other backslash escape sequences such as \n.

     unexpected_or_unknown_symbol,